fredrikwidlund/libdynamic/README.md

 ## About

-libdynamic is a single file header library design to provide dynamic, performance optimized, low-level data structures for C.
+libdynamic is a single file header library designed to provide dynamic, performance optimized, low-level data structures for C.

 ## Installation